New York City Drag March

-The New York City Drag March, or NYC Drag March, is an annual drag protest and visibility march taking place in June, the traditional LGBTQ pride month in New York City.
+The New York City Drag March, or NYC Drag March, is an annual drag protest and visibility march in New York City, held during LGBTQ pride month in June.
 Organized to coincide ahead of the NYC Pride March, both demonstrations commemorate the 1969 riots at the Stonewall Inn, widely considered the pivotal event sparking the gay liberation movement, and the modern fight for LGBTQ rights.

 The Drag March takes place on Friday night as a kick-off to NYC Pride weekend.
-The event starts in Tompkins Square Park and ends in front of the Stonewall Inn; it is purposefully non-corporate, punk, inclusive, and largely leaderless.
+The event is purposefully non-corporate, punk, inclusive, and largely leaderless, starting in Tompkins Square Park and ending outside the Stonewall Inn.

 Background

+New York City is home to the world's largest drag community and is known as the "Drag capital of the world".
 During preparations for Stonewall 25 in 1994, NYC Pride organizers announced neither leathermen nor drag queens would be allowed in the official ceremonies.
-Having recently moved to the city from San Francisco, activist Gilbert Baker, creator of the rainbow Pride flag and member of the drag nun troupe Sisters of Perpetual Indulgence, helped to organize the alternate drag march, alongside Brian Griffin, aka Harmonie Moore Must Die.
+Having recently moved to the city from San Francisco, California, activist Gilbert Baker, creator of the rainbow Pride flag and member of the drag nun troupe Sisters of Perpetual Indulgence, helped to organize the alternate drag march, alongside Brian Griffin, Harmonie Moore Must Die.

-Busily creating a mile-long rainbow flag, the world's largest at the time, Baker came up with the idea, while Harmonie, working in Baker's shop, had grassroots organizational skills from work with ACT UP and Women's Health Action and Mobilization (WHAM), to organize the drag march.
+While creating a mile-long rainbow flag, the world's largest at the time, Baker came up with the idea, while Harmonie, working in Baker's shop, had grassroots organizational skills from work with ACT UP and Women's Health Action and Mobilization (WHAM), to organize the drag march.
 Harmonie was also a member of Church Ladies for Choice, an activist drag troupe that countered the anti-abortion group Operation Rescue.
 The Church Ladies were inspired by the San Francisco-based Sisters of Perpetual Indulgence (who didn't yet have a New York house) to collect and parody church pamphlets advertising the 1994 march with the slogan “Jesus Loves Drag,” they passed out the materials in gay bars.